mikus31/MAP675-Assignment-01/README.md

 ### Data & Data Source(s)

 ### Terminal Commands
-* ogrinfo -so "file-name.shp" "layer-name" (used to determine CRS of shapefile) -- mm
+* ogrinfo -so "file-name.shp" "layer-name" (used to determine projection of shapefile) -- mm